Sun Tzu

-Sun Tzu (/suːn ˈdzuː, suːn ˈsuː/;孫子 (孙子, Sūnzǐ)) was a Chinese military general, strategist, philosopher, and writer who lived during the Eastern Zhou period (771–256 BC).
+Sun Tzu (/,sUnˈsuː/; 孫子 (孙子, Sūnzǐ)) was a Chinese military general, strategist, philosopher, and writer who lived during the Eastern Zhou period (771–256 BC).
 Sun Tzu is traditionally credited as the author of The Art of War, a Classical Chinese text on military strategy from the Warring States period, though the earliest parts of the work probably date to at least a century after him.

-Sun Tzu is revered in Chinese and East Asian culture as a legendary historical and military figure; however, his historical existence is uncertain.
 The Han dynasty historian Sima Qian and other traditional Chinese historians placed him as a minister to King Helü of Wu and dated his lifetime to 544–496 BC.
 The name Sun Tzu—by which he is more popularly known—is an honorific which means "Master Sun".
 His birth name was said to be Sun Wu (孫武 (孙武)) and he is posthumously known by his courtesy name Changqing (長卿).
 Traditional accounts state that the general's descendant Sun Bin wrote a treatise on military tactics, also titled The Art of War.
 Since both Sun Wu and Sun Bin were referred to as "Sun Tzu" in classical Chinese texts, some historians thought them identical, prior to the rediscovery of Sun Bin's treatise in 1972.

 Life

 Situation during the Battle of Boju, which Sima Qian credits Sun Tzu with having participated in.

-The earliest account of Sun Tzu's life is a short biography written around 97 BC by Sima Qian as part of his Shiji (Records of the Grand Historian).
-Sima Qian states that Sun Tzu was born in Qi near the end of the Spring and Autumn period (776–471 BC), and that his courtesy name was "Wu."
-The rest of the biography consists of an account of how King Helü of Wu, having heard of Sun Wu's Art of War, summoned him to the palace and asked him to demonstrate his ability to train soldiers by training the king's harem of 180 concubines into soldiers.
+The earliest account of Sun Tzu's life is a short biography in Shiji (Records of the Grand Historian) written around 97 BC by Sima Qian.
+It states that Sun Tzu was born in Qi - now in modern Shandong - near the end of the Spring and Autumn period (776–471 BC), and had the courtesy name of "Wu."
+Mair considers the biography to be "essentially fictional".
+Sun Tzu is also mentioned in later Tang dynasty-period documents.
+Yuanhe Xingzuan (Compilation of Surnames from the Primal Accord Reign Period) written in 812 AD by Lin Bao says that Sun Tzu's descendants lived in Le'an from the Han dynasty but provides no evidence; there were no pre-Han places or governmental units called "Le'an" and Mair considers it "impossible to bridge the gap of well over a thousand years" between the Spring and Autumn period and the Tang period records.
+It is also unclear where Le'an is in modern China; the Le'an genealogy in the New Book of Tang has been associated with the Shandong counties of Boxing and Huimin; there is insufficient evidence to support either.

+The Shiji biography consists of an account of how King Helü of Wu, having heard of Sun Wu's Art of War, summoned him to the palace and asked him to demonstrate his ability to train soldiers by training the king's harem of 180 concubines into soldiers.
+(Note: According to another version, there were three hundred.)